 Automating software tests is an essential practice for setting up an Agile development process.
 In particular, the non-regression tests must be done in an automated way to free up time for the validation teams to automate new tests on the latest functionalities, or even to carry out exploratory testing.

 Since we are talking about automation, let's tackle a fundamental issue: the variability of tests using a data file.
-Welcome to what is called data-driven testing.
+Welcome to what is called data-driven testing in software development.

 What is data-driven testing ?